A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Results

 \subsubsection{Multi-class Classification with 5-folds}

-Similar to the LOPO for multi-class classification, we also employ 5-fold for health issue investigation.
-Table \ref{tab:Multi-Kfold} shows the performance metrics for multi-class classification using 5-fold cross-validation.
+Similarly to the LOPO for multi-class classification, we also employ 5-fold for health issue investigation. {Supplementary Table \ref{tab:Multi-Kfold}} shows the performance metrics for multi-class classification using 5-fold cross-validation.
 This method helps mitigate the variance seen in LOPO by averaging the performance over multiple splits.

-Table \ref{tab:Multi-Kfold} shows that LightGBM continues to show the highest performance with a Macro ROC AUC of 0.5812 (One-vs-Rest) and 0.5057 (One-vs-One).
+{Supplementary Table \ref{tab:Multi-Kfold}} shows that LightGBM continues to show the highest performance with a Macro ROC AUC of 0.5812 (One-vs-Rest) and 0.5057 (One-vs-One).
 Gradient Boosting and SVM also perform relatively well, but all models have lower performance metrics compared to the binary classification tasks, illustrating the increased complexity of multi-class classification.
+The results for the 5-fold cross-validation further illustrate the complexity of the multi-class task.
+Although this method typically provides a more stable estimate of model performance than LOPO by averaging across multiple data splits, the F1-scores for all models remain notably low, ranging from 0.1411 to 0.1736.
+The significant performance gap when compared to the 80:20 split suggests that accurately identifying specific stress levels is highly sensitive to the data partitioning strategy.
+This indicates that while the features are descriptive, there is a high degree of overlap in the physiological signatures between different severity groups, making robust universal classification a remaining challenge.